andrewratliff/andrewratliff.github.io/_posts/2020-01-02-the-bottom-billion.md

-Professor Collier believes that bad governance demands a charter for democracy, defined not simply by elections, but how campaign money is raised and spent before and election, and how power is checked and balanced after an election.
+Professor Collier believes that bad governance demands a charter for democracy, defined not simply by elections, but how campaign money is raised and spent before an election, and how power is checked and balanced after an election.
 Professor Collier also trusts that once a country is truly committed to reform, donors could begin to help by sending temporary, skilled workers (technical assistance).
 OECD member countries must realize that trade policy negotiation